Preprint

 1. Introduction

-This research aims to develop a guideline framework that can be followed by organizations wanting to implement an Accessible Authentication (AA) system for their users, i.e., a login system for their application or service, which genuinely considers disabled users' supplementary needs when trying to identify themselves.
-This is generally not catered for by mainstream login systems, due to an omnipresent reluctance to implement basic Web Content Accessibility Guidelines (WCAG) [1], which in turn is partially due to a lack of empathic understanding for those without sufficient visual or motor skills to conduct the verification process as a non-disabled person might more easily accomplish.
-Not only is it important for reasonable adjustments for disabled users to be made under The Equality Act 2010 [2], but also a legal requirement for public sector bodies [3], so that this is given more consideration by organizations in the electronic media domain.
+This research aims to elicit empirical evidence to guide the development of a Theoretical Framework (TF) that can be referred to by organizations wishing to implement an Accessible Authentication (AA) system for their clients, i.e. a login system for their application or service, which genuinely considers disabled users' supplementary needs when trying to identify themselves.
+This is generally not catered for by mainstream login systems, due to disconformity with Web Content Accessibility Guidelines (WCAG) [1], which in turn is partially due to a lack of empathic understanding for people without sufficient physical or cognitive to conduct the verification process as a non-disabled person might more easily accomplish.
+Not only is it important for reasonable adjustments for disabled users to be made under The Equality Act 2010 [2], it is actually a legal requirement for public sector bodies [3].

 Following on from this section, we introduce the current state of research in this area with a Literature Review on Accessible Authentication (Chapter 2).
 Subsequent chapters include our Methods (Chapter 3) for the collection and analysis of data, including abstraction from participants (3.2), Interview Questions (3.3), Analysis Methodologies (3.4) and Data Science Modelling: Trends (3.5), where we philosophize over advanced analytical methods.
-The Results Chapter (4) disseminates results over multiple sections and sub-sections (too numerous to list here).
-This then summarizes in the Discussion Chapter (5) to appreciate the viability and future possibilities for the research and subsequently culminates with the Conclusion (Chapter 6), which aims to assess the potential impact of this paper.
+The Results Chapter (4) disseminates results over multiple sections and sub-sections (too numerous to list here) and constructs the theory.
+We disseminate aspects of the theory in the Discussion Chapter (5) to appreciate the viability and future possibilities for the research and subsequently culminates with the Conclusion (Chapter 6), which aims to assess the potential impact of this research.
+Here, we also outline the development of a TF wherein accessibility complications causing hinderance to our disabled community can be properly addressed and remedied.

 2. Literature Review